m2osw/snapwebsites/snaplock/README.md

 level named QUORUM.
 We expect at least `N / 2 + 1` computers to accept a message before we can go on.
-By accepting the message, a computer writes the value we sent to it and replies to the message with an acknoledgement.
+By accepting the message, a computer writes the value we sent to it and replies to the message with an acknowledgement.
 Once we get at least `N / 2 + 1` acknowledgement replies, we can move on to the next step.

 For example, the `ENTERING` message is sent by the `snaplock` daemon